frostcone/magmaguy.com/wiki/en/global/configuration_file_guide.md

 # `Filename`

-`Filename` values are just .yml config files that are formatted to be used with EliteMobs.
+`Filename` values are just .yml config files that are formatted to be used with MagmaGuy's plugins.
 These could be anything from items to quests.

 ```yml
 uniqueLootList: